toomcis/autoclicker/README.md

 ## License

-This project is provided as-is.
-Feel free to use, modify, and distribute!
+This project uses the MIT license

 ## Contributing